-The Town's leadership (elected and appointed officials) considered many factors when setting the fiscal 2021 budget and tax rates including the following:
+The Town's leadership (elected and appointed officials) considered many factors when setting the fiscal 2022 budget and tax rates including the following:

-- The fiscal 2021 tax rate is projected to be \$6.10, a 3-cent increase from fiscal 2020.
-The percentage decrease in the tax rate is 0.5%.
-The overall assessed value of property in the town increased by 1.0% to \$2,853,510,621.
-The excess levy capacity will be \$426,801 or 2.5% of the tax levy.
-The tax levy is approximately \$54 million under the levy ceiling. - The town needed no override or exclusion votes to remain below the town's levy limit under proposition 2 1⁄2.
+- The fiscal 2022 tax rate is projected to be \$5.82, a 28-cent decrease from fiscal 2021.
+The percentage decrease in the tax rate is 4.6%.
+The overall assessed value of property in the town increased by \$308,409,212 or 10.8% to \$3,161,919,833.
+The excess levy capacity will be \$355,501 or 1.9% of the tax levy.
+The tax levy is nearly \$61 million under the levy ceiling. - The town did vote a general override of \$300,000 to ensure the town would remain below the town's levy limit under proposition 2 1⁄2.

-- The Board of Selectmen voted during their classification hearing to maintain the same tax rate for all classes of property. - With the state law changed to include short term rentals under the room excise tax, the Town voted to adopt a 6% local option room excise effective July 1, 2019.
-The Town collected \$165,874 for less than a full year of collections in fiscal 2020, and, therefore, was able to use an estimate of \$250,000 for fiscal year 2021 when setting the fiscal 2021 tax rate. - Regional school district budgets comprise 56.9% of the Town's operating budget for fiscal 2021.
-Due to an increased Town enrollment percentage at the regional high school, in addition to a total high school assessment budget increase of 1.1%, the Town's share of the assessment increased by \$260,106 or 10.4%.
-A less dramatic percentage change occurred for the UpIsland Regional School district where the assessment increased by \$339,734 or 4.2%. - Other budget lines saw modest increases and decreases in actual dollar amounts.
-Due to COVID-19 concerns some budget lines that included travel, training, legal and recreation items were decreased, but these budgeted amounts are modest and, therefore, did not translate to significant dollar amounts.
-The Health Department, due to COVID-19, did reevaluate their ongoing department needs and did add a new assistant health agent to their staff budget; this is anticipated to be a permanent change. - The fiscal 2021 budget included \$100,000 to transfer to the Dukes County OPEB Trust in the health insurance line item which when combined with an extra payment of \$100,000 made from the fiscal year 2020 health insurance appropriation was able to maintain OPEB funding at a rate of \$200,000 per year.
+- The Board of Selectmen voted during their classification hearing to maintain the same tax rate for all classes of property. - The 6% local room excise tax adopted in 2019 level of collections paid to the town has increased to a level such that we included an estimate of \$300,000 in local receipts on the fiscal 2022 tax recapitulation for setting the tax rate. - The Town accepted a local option to add a 3% excise on the retail sale of marijuana at its special town meeting in October, 2020.
+The first excise collections are expected to begin in fiscal 2022 but as there is no basis to estimate how much the town may realize, an estimate of local receipts for the marijuana excise was not included when setting the fiscal 2022 tax rate. - Regional school district budgets comprise 55.0% of the Town's operating budget for fiscal 2022.
+Due to a decreased Town enrollment percentage at the regional high school, the Town's share of the assessment decreased by \$353,448 or 12.8%.
+The decrease more than offset the \$288,854 or 3.4% increase in the Upisland Regional School District budget assessment.
+The town, however, had to also raise and appropriate an additional \$747,763 as its share of regional school district projects voted as separate town meeting warrant articles. - The town's long-time Fire Chief, compensated by a \$50,000 stipend, retired at the end of fiscal 2021.
+A replacement Fire Chief was budgeted and hired for fiscal 2022 as a full-time position starting at \$120,000 per year. - The fiscal 2022 budget included \$200,000 to transfer to the Dukes County OPEB Trust in the health insurance line item.
 It is management's intent to continue to make contributions to reduce OPEB liability through the budget process.
-While funds are being transferred to the trust, the town continues to pay retiree health insurance benefits directly. - No new debt is projected in fiscal 2021.
-Capital projects and the resultant debt repayment schedules are being phased in as existing debt declines or is retired, so that capital expenditures and debt services may remain as level as possible over time.
-The Town is beginning to study the needs of the Up-Island Council on Aging and the adequacy of its building (the Howes House), but any major improvements, if recommended, are not projected to be done in the immediate future. - The Town continued to respond in fiscal 2021 to unexpected and unbudgeted expenses related to the COVID-19 pandemic but anticipates all such expenditures to be covered by available federal funds.
+While funds are being transferred to the trust, the town continues to pay retiree health insurance benefits directly. - No new debt is projected in fiscal 2022.
+Capital projects and the resultant debt repayment schedules are being phased in as existing debt declines or is retired, so that capital expenditures and debt services may remain as level as possible over time. - The Town is appropriated \$20,000 for a feasibility study on the needs of the Up-Island Council on Aging and the adequacy of its building (the Howes House).
+This is the first step toward of what could be a major redesign and renovation of the Howes House over the next several years. - The Town continued to respond in fiscal 2022 to unexpected and unbudgeted expenses related to the COVID-19 pandemic but at a far less rate than during the prior 16 months.
+All COVID expenditures, now totaling over \$350,000, are expected to be paid or reimbursed by available federal funds.